Synagogue shooting victims: 'Gentle, caring, compassionate'

 “If they were here, they would tell you that is where they were supposed to be,” Chris Schopf, a vice president of the organization Achieva, said in a statement.

-Cecil was up for all sorts of activities: a concert, lunch at Eat ‘n Park — a regional restaurant chain known for its smiley-face cookies — even a trip to the Duquesne University dining hall, recalls David DeFelice, a Duquesne senior who was paired with him in a buddies program three years ago.
-The two became friends, DeFelice said.
+Cecil was up for all sorts of activities, even a trip to the Duquesne University dining hall, recalls David DeFelice, a Duquesne senior who was paired with him in a buddies program three years ago.

 “He was a very gregarious person — loved being social, loved people. … You could put him in any situation, and he’d make it work,” chatting about the weather or asking students about their parents and talking about his own, said DeFelice.

-Note: This story has been corrected to show that the Rosenthals’ sister is state Rep. Dan Frankel’s former chief of staff, not his current chief of staff.